 03/ The challenge

 The Swedish process industry already produces enormous amounts of data and is highly automated.
 However, many of the existing challenges are hard to address and optimize using traditional analytics, or for that matter, human analysis.
-One of the big challenges with pulp and paper production is to simultaneously optimize process throughput and quality of the resulting product.
+One of the big challenges with pulp and paper production is to simultaneously optimize process throughput and the quality of resulting products.

 To meet the quality criteria requested for a specific paper product at an optimal throughput, process settings constantly need to be adjusted.
 The data collected to support such decisions is comprised of thousands of recorded high-resolution images of wood fibres, along with other sensor information.

 Introducing AI to this part of the paper-making process in order to predict the pulp characteristics and properties of the final product through the analysis of the collected data, could reveal interdependencies of the process parameters and predict the service properties of the final product.

 04/ The solution

 Swedish pulp and paper manufacturer BillerudKorsnäs recognizes the potential of AI to both speed up and improve their production.
 In conjunction with the innovative measurement technology company PulpEye, BillerudKorsnäs has enlisted the Peltarion Platform to better predict the running speed of the paper machines and paper qualities adjusted to particular fiber characteristics.
 This pursuit is part of a Swedish government-funded project called Deep Process Learning, the aim of which is to improve digitalization in Sweden.

 BillerudKorsnäs will process fiber data from a paperboard machine with the goal of finding measures to improve selected service properties.
 For instance, as a first step, the Deep Process Learning project will provide guidance on how human operators can better control the process and rely on increased automation in the future.